This Savory Breakfast Skillet didn’t make the final cut for our Serve and Savor Cookbook even though it’s a go-to weekend breakfast around here.

 I hope that was funny and not weird.
 We watched that movie last week and I just had to work it in somewhere.
 It’s an oldie but a goodie.

-Okay, back to breakfast (or brunch) and skillets loaded with hearty sausage, sweet potato, mushrooms, peppers, and sunny golden eggs.
-My favorite part is watching the yolk meander and mingle with everything else once it’s safely corralled on my plate.
-That pretty much gets the day off to a great start.
+Okay, back to breakfast (or brunch) and my cast iron skillet loaded with hearty sausage, sweet potato, mushrooms, peppers, and sunny golden eggs.

 - 2 tablespoons coconut oil